lambdalisue/vim-gista/README.md

 -------------------------------------------------------------------------------
 You may want to checkout the following harmonic plugins:

-- [x] [vim-gista-unite](https://github.com/lambdalisue/vim-gista-unite) : Allow users to use unite.vim interface for listing
+- [vim-gista-unite](https://github.com/lambdalisue/vim-gista-unite) : Allow users to use unite.vim interface for listing
-- [x] [vim-gista-ctrlp](https://github.com/lambdalisue/vim-gista-ctrlp) : Allow users to use ctrlp.vim interface for listing (Not implemented yet)
+- [vim-gista-ctrlp](https://github.com/lambdalisue/vim-gista-ctrlp) : Allow users to use ctrlp.vim interface for listing

-- [ ] vim-gista-neocomplete : Complete a gist ID with neocomplete.vim (Not implemented yet)
-- [ ] vim-gista-deoplete : Complete a gist ID with deoplete.vim (Not implemented yet)
+Let me know if you make a harmonic plugin ;-)

 For users who use a previous version (v0.1.17)
 -------------------------------------------------------------------------------